 Here's everything you need to know about serving peanuts, tree nuts and seeds to your baby, including when and how to introduce them safely as well as plenty of easy, healthy recipes.

-Peanuts, Nuts and seeds are such awesome foods for babies, kids, and us adults!
-Not only are they nutritious, they’re convenient, delicious, and incredibly versatile as you’re about to see.
+Peanuts, Nuts and seeds are such awesome foods for babies and toddlers.
+Not only are they nutritious, they're convenient, delicious, and incredibly versatile as you're about to see.

 Generally speaking, they are great sources of fat, which is crucial for optimal brain development.
 They also contain protein, fiber, iron, zinc, vitamin E, calcium, and a host of minerals and vitamins.

 First of all, peanuts are actually not considered a nut!
 Surprised?
 They are a part of the legume family, which includes beans, peas, and lentils.
 However, peanuts and tree nuts share a similar protein structure.
 This is why people who are allergic to peanuts can also be allergic to tree nuts.

 Peanuts are one of the most common food allergens in children and this allergy tends to be lifelong (only about 20% of children outgrow it).
 While tree nut allergies are much less common, if your child is allergic to peanuts, then there's a greater chance of being allergic to one or more tree nuts.

 Furthermore, if allergic to one tree nut, there's a greater chance of being allergic to another tree nut.
 As daunting as it may be, you need to introduce all the tree nuts individually.

 Whew.
 That's a lot to take in, isn't it?